Q: How do I make changes to my child’s Before & After School registration?

 Cost of Care, Fee Schedules, and Financial Assistance

-Q: I have no payment in June and a partial payment in August.
+Q: I have no payment due in August or June.
 Why is that?

-A: Our registration system spreads payments for the school year evenly over a nine-month payment schedule.
+A: Our registration system spreads payments for the school year evenly over a nine month payment schedule.
 This means that although you will be registered for program starting in August and also in June for the school year, you will not be making a full payment in those months.
-When you register early for September program, you will be asked to pay our annual non-refundable registration feel, and a partial September payment.
-The remainder of the September payment will be due on September first.
+When you register early for September program, you will be asked to pay our annual non-refundable registration fee, and a partial September payment.
+The remainder of the September payment will be due on September 1st.
 In the Spring, if you are registered and pay in full for May, June will be included.

 Q: Fees are higher than in the past – and I’ve noticed that some other after school programs in the region are cheaper, why is that?